-Five Foundations for Advancement: On July 4, 2011 we noted IPMA-USA’s ten-year anniversary.
+Five Foundations for Advancement: On July 4, 2011 we celebrated IPMA-USA’s ten-year anniversary.
 We reflected on our intentions, progress, and achievements in our first ten years—and then, looked ahead at the next ten years.
 This article focuses on our intentions; but we cannot help but mention our progress.
 We have helped to advance the practice of project and program management (an ongoing goal).
 And, we have inspired others to follow our lead: They are now also promoting (their own interpretation of) most of our Five Foundations (see below), and many of our innovations.

 We founded IPMA-USA after having been among the key drivers of success of other professional organizations.
 One example is Project Management Institute (Institute in the rest of this article).
 Many of us remained members of that great organization, and still do to this day.
 But we felt it was time for change.
 And what are project managers, if not change agents?